Citi is an advertising partner

 The card is known for great travel benefits and a modest annual fee, but is shifting to become a great credit card for everyday purchases.

 The updated Citi Premier® Card will offer great points earning potential on everyday purchases such as gas stations, supermarkets and restaurants, complemented with a low annual fee.
 The updated earning categories should more closely match consumers' needs in the coming months.
 Lora Monfared, general manager of proprietary rewards products at Citi, said, “As our cardmembers’ needs evolve, we want to ensure we’re evolving with them and offering products that best meet their spending habits and deliver exceptional value.”

 Here's a comparison of the current and upcoming earning categories for the Citi Premier® Card:

 |Airfare, hotels and gas stations||3 points per dollar||3 points per dollar|

 |Entertainment||2 points per dollar||1 points per dollar|

 |All other purchases||1 points per dollar||1 points per dollar|

 New hotel credit

-The card will be adding a $100 annual hotel credit.
+The card also offers a new $100 annual hotel credit.
 This credit can be applied to a single hotel stay of $500 or more, excluding taxes and fees.
 This benefit can be used once per calendar year through ThankYou.com.
 The hotel credit, if used, nullifies the $95 annual fee.

 Unfortunately, there are a few negative changes as well.
-A few earning categories and card benefits will end on April 10, 2021 for existing cardholders, and on Aug.
-23, 2020 for new cardmembers:
+A few earning categories and card benefits will end on April 10, 2021 for existing cardholders, and for all new cardmembers: